rasmusfreund/bioinf-prog-course/book/chapters/assembly_project.md

 In this project, you will be asked to write functions that together solve the problem of assembling a genomic sequence.
 Each function each solve a small problem, and you may need to call these functions inside other functions, to put together solutions to larger subproblems.

-Under "Assignments" on the Blackboard course page, you will find an assignment with the same name as this chapter.
-There you can download the data file you need for this project:
+On the course page you can download the files you need for this project:

 - `sequencing_reads.txt` contains the sequencing reads.